GerritCodeReview/plugins_hooks/src/main/resources/Documentation/hooks.md

 ### commit-received

-This is called when a push request is received by Gerrit.
-It allows a push to be rejected before it is committed to the Gerrit repository.
-If the script exits with non-zero return code the push will be rejected.
-Any output from the script will be returned to the user, regardless of the return code.
+This is called when a commit is received for review by Gerrit.
+It allows a push to be rejected before the review is created.

+If the hook exits with non-zero return code the push will be rejected.
+Any output from the hook will be returned to the user, regardless of the return code.

 ```
   commit-received --project <project name> --refname <refname> --uploader <uploader> --oldrev <sha1> --newrev <sha1> --cmdref <refname>